TECH

 Bluetooth as technology exists in two types:

-📚 General BLE facts
+📚 General BLE Facts

 What is Bluetooth Low Energy?

-• require lower power consumption;
+• require low energy consumption;

 • require long battery life;